ascisco/SSH-into-your-Raspiblitz-over-Tor/README.md

 ----------------------------------------------

 **Connect Through Mobile Device**
+For **JuiceSSH**
   1. Install and launch Orbot
   2. Enable 'VPN mode' and connect to TOR
   3. Install and launch your SSH app
   4. SSH into your raspiblitz

-  For JuiceSSH: Add a new connection
+  In JuiceSSH: Add a new connection
   ```
    - Type: SSH
    - Address: youraddress.onion (from step 6)